aisayko/python-gtmetrix/README.md

     gt.poll_state_request(test_id)

-List of available params and response attributes you can find [here]: http://gtmetrix.com/api/
+List of available params and response attributes you can find at http://gtmetrix.com/api/

 Exceptions: